-ID Event Text Explanation Remedy 0900A Antenna - Write verification fault in EEPROM This fault may be caused by a defective EEPROM or if the EEPROM communication fails.
-The consequence of this fault is that the antenna is unable to save the last known frequency and elevation after entering track state.
+ID Event Text Explanation Remedy 0900A Antenna - Write verification fault in EEPROM An EEPROM is defective or the EEPROM communication fails.
+The antenna is unable to save the last known frequency and elevation after entering track state.
 If the EEPROM is defective, data may be lost or inaccessible.
 Power cycle the system.
 If the fault persists, contact your distributor.
-0900F Antenna - PLL repeatedly looses lock The fault may occur because of extreme changes in temperature, or if the RF synthesizer is defective.
-If this fault occurs, the satellite link is most likely lost.
-Ensure that the temperature conditions are stable, not too high or too low.
-When these conditions are met, we recommend to power cycle the system.
-If the fault persists, contact your distributor.
-09010 Antenna - Low RSSI level If this fault occurs, the antenna is most likely unable to acquire a signal.
+0900C Antenna - temperature too low The temperature is too low for the antenna to work properly.
+Leave the antenna on and wait for it to warm up.
+0900D Antenna - temperature too high The temperature is too high for the antenna to work properly.
+Switch off the system and let the antenna cool 09010 Antenna - Low RSSI level If this fault occurs, the antenna is most likely unable to acquire a signal.
 Ensure that the antenna is able to locate a satellite.
-If not, contact your distributor 09011 Antenna - Microcontroller temperature too low In cases where the temperature drops below -30°C, the antenna will enter a low temperature mode, where the azimuth and elevation motor velocities are reduced by 40%, during seek states.
-No action required 09012 Antenna - Microcontroller temperature too high The temperature is too high, the electronics may be damaged.
-Switch off the system until the temperature is normalized 09014 Antenna - HPA is turned off The HPA is turned off.
-The ATB changes state to the initialization state and remains there, until the HPA is on.
-The wire between HPA and ATB may be disconnected or damaged.
-Contact your distributor
+If not, contact your distributor 0912A Motor stopped The motors in the antenna have stopped because the temperature is critically high or critically low.
+When the temperature is normalized the motors automatically start up again.